95 pc of vaccinated healthcare staff got protection against Covid: Apollo hospitals study | Health

 The incidence of PVI in those who had been administered Covishield was 4.32 per cent and in those who had received Covaxin was 3.85 per cent, according to Dr. Raju Vaishya, one of the authors of the study.

-The healthcare workers who took part in the study, included, doctors, nurses, paramedical staff, as well as support and administrative staff, among others, the hospital spokesperson said.
+The healthcare workers (HCWs) who took part in the study, included doctors, nurses, paramedical staff, as well as support and administrative staff, among others, the hospital spokesperson said.

 The findings of the study are under consideration for publication in a peer-reviewed medical journal, the statement said.